 It’s common knowledge that screed is made by mixing cement with sharp sand.
 This mixing is carried at out the 1-4 ratio.
 The ratio of mixing provides screed with a soft texture that makes it easy to use and place.

-1-4 Screed can be used to form falls, and ramps.
-Leaving a surface that is ideal for binding floor coverings to.
+1-4 Screed can be used to form falls and ramps.
+Leaving a surface that is ideal for binding floor coverings too.

-Fully bonded screeds need generally to be laid on a shot-blasted or scabbled concrete base, and be bonded using an such products as PVA, SBR, epoxy resin or good old fashioned cement slurry.
+Fully bonded screeds need generally to be laid on a shot-blasted or scabbled concrete base and be bonded using such products as PVA, SBR, epoxy resin or good old fashioned cement slurry.

 Fully bonded screeds offer protection and security like no other.
-This where 1-4 screed comes in.
-When mixed on-site, the mixture is always fresh and ready for to be laid.
+This is where 1-4 screed comes in.
+When mixed on-site, the mixture is always fresh and ready to be laid.

 The 1-4 screed mixture is popular and is made on construction sites all around the world.
 The fact that it can be mixed on-site gives you a fair amount of control, as to when to start work, and finish.

-The mix ratio of 1-4 is widely used as it meets with the British Standard BS8204-1:2003 to produce a plastic, easy-working, cohesive mortar of plastering consistence.
+The mix ratio of 1-4 is widely used as it meets with the British Standard BS8204-1:2003 to produce a plastic, easy-working, cohesive mortar of plastering consistency.

 Site Mixed or Readymixed?

-Whilst often mixed on site, it can be delivered directly to site pre-mixed in tipper trucks or even 1 tonne bags.
+Whilst often mixed on-site, it can be delivered directly to the site pre-mixed in tipper trucks or even 1-tonne bags.
 The 1-4 screed would have the addition of an 8-hour retarder to prevent the screed from going off.